What Is Mediation In Divorce?

 Connecticut Mediation & ADR

 The first type of mediation is an alternative method for resolving your divorce.
-The default process for divorce in Connecticut is litigation.
+In Connecticut, the default process for divorce is litigation.
 Mediation and collaborative divorce are the two most common substitutes, referred to as alternative dispute resolution or “ADR.”

 In this type of mediation, your divorce mediator guides you through all the issues you must resolve for a Connecticut court to grant your divorce.
 Mediation as a complete divorce process is our focus in this article.